liyanasahir/hugo-blog/content/posts/upappa.md

 ***

-{{< figure align=center src="/media/dinner.heic" caption="October 2023">}}
+{{< figure align=center src="/media/dinner.jpeg" caption="October 2023">}}

 A few months ago, Lulu mentioned in passing about a Parker pen Upappa gave her.
 I realise what might have happened, and feel crushed.
 It was less about him passing on something that felt significant, and more to do with this nagging thought: what about all the stories he said he wanted to write?
 I bring this up to mamma, and upon hearing about my dismay he sends me an audio on whatsapp with her help.
 He was so exhausted constantly and feeling lazy all the time and not writing as planned anyway and he felt like Lulu deserved to have it more than him, and could I please forgive him?

 Now that I look back, that exhaustion had become so visible in the past year, but I was adamant about not giving it further meaning.
 Last month when I visited from Delhi he had on a wrinkled shirt, and when I asked him unprompted if he wanted me to iron any for him, he didn’t let me.
-He kept dozing off in different parts of the house, his thoughts always a little far away.
+He kept dozing off in different parts of the house, his thoughts always a little far away even while awake.
 He paid less attention to stories, didn’t ask too many questions, was unengaged in conversations.

 Maybe I should have known then, and pressed a shirt regardless.
 Maybe I should have sat down next to him for longer, even if in silence.
 Maybe, maybe, maybe.